guimarqu/guimarqu/README.md

 ### Hi there 👋

-Operations Research PhD with 9 years of experience skilled in software engineering and mathematical optimization, I make your prescriptive analytic project successful from requirement gathering to deployment.
+Operations Research PhD with 9 years of experience skilled in software engineering and mathematical optimization.

-During my PhD, I mainly worked on two-echelon vehicle routing problems with [Ruslan Sadykov](https://www.researchgate.net/profile/Ruslan-Sadykov) and Rémy Dupas.
-I defended my [thesis](https://tel.archives-ouvertes.fr/tel-03097659) in November 2020.